TheMEMOLab/Functional-Meta-Omics-Bioinformatics-in-Action/docs/HPC-101-WorkingWithSigma2.md

 ### Where can I storage large files?

 >[!Important]
-> During the BIO326 Course all data, scripts, results and so must be written in
+> During this workshop all data, scripts, results and so must be written in
 ```
 /cluster/projects/nn9987k
 ```